Recording duet vocals with Alison Cooper at Westpoint Studios, West London

 In January 2019, we hired Westpoint Studios to record vocal overdubs for the song "Better Place" featuring Alison Cooper.
 The song appears on the 'Something from Nothing' album and documentary DVD (2019).

 The control room at Westpoint Studios in Acton, London, UK.

 Back in December 2018, the 'Something from Nothing' album was pretty much completed.
-The song "Better Place" was actually one of the first songs we recorded for the album with Manny Charlton behind the dials, but I never was really happy with my vocals on it.
-I always felt that the song was a bit too slow, and that my vocals didn't fit well.
+The song "Better Place" was one of the first songs we recorded for the album with Manny Charlton behind the dials, but I never was really happy with my vocals on it.
+I always felt that the song was a bit too slow, and that my vocals didn't fit the song well.